JuliaLogging/ComponentLogging.jl/docs/src/common_types.md

 This is a **logger-wide temporary override**, not a task-local equivalent of `Logging.with_logger`.
 All users of the target logger observe the temporary minimum until the callback exits, after which the previous state is restored even if the callback throws.

+!!! warning "Thread safety"
-!!! warning The temporary level applies to every task and thread using that logger.
+    The temporary level applies to every task and thread using that logger.
 The old snapshot is restored even if the callback throws, so configuration changes to the same logger inside the callback do not persist afterward.

-## `PlainLogger`
+## PlainLogger

 `PlainLogger` is an independent `AbstractLogger` sink that keeps console output close to ordinary `print`/`println` output instead of adding the standard `[ Info:`-style presentation.
 It can be used as the sink of a `ComponentLogger` or on its own with Julia's standard `with_logger`.